AerospaceNU/prop-spaghet-utils/README.md

 # prop-spaghet-utils
 mini propulsion test stand util code

-## Running the html GUI
+## Running the React GUI

-1) cd into the directory where you clone/downloaded this code
+1) cd into the `ecs-interface` directory

-2) run `python(3) run_gui.py`

-(use python or python3 as appropriate for your configuration)
+2) install dependencies: `npm install`

+3) run the dev server: `npm run dev`

+4) open the local URL shown in the terminal (typically `http://localhost:5173`)

-3) ensure you are connected to the pi, if you are not or the ecs is not running, you will see an error message about websockets.
+5) ensure you are connected to the pi — if you are not or the ecs is not running, you will see an error message about websockets.

 ## Running the logger